qlik-oss/enigma.js/docs/migrate-v1.md

 ## Trying to fetch non-existing objects

-In enigma.js we never normalized the QIX Engine API in regards to fetching objects.

-In version 1, the promise would be resolved with a null value:
+In enigma.js version 1 we never normalized the QIX Engine API in regards to fetching objects, which caused the promise to be resolved with a null value:

 ```js
 doc.getObject('non-existing-id').then((api) => {